JGCRI/xanthos/README.md

 Xanthos consists of four modules.
 The flow chart is illustrated in Figure 2.
 As described in the introduction, PET calculation, runoff generation, and river routing are the core components of the hydrology model.
 Xanthos requires comprehensive input data files, which is divided into two classes.
 The climate data files are the forcing input to the model.
 The global data maps are the static input that are kept the same for each simulation.
 The direct outputs from the hydrology model are monthly gridded runoff, average channel flow, potential evapotranspiration, actual evapotranspiration, channel storage, and water storage in soil column.
 The user can choose if they need: 1) aggregated runoff results by basin, country or region; 2) time series plots of runoff and average channel flow by basin, country or region; 3) preform comparison with other models (diagnostics); and 4) the calculation of accessible water.

 Corresponding to the flowchart in Figure 2, Figure 3 shows the overall architecture of Xanthos.
-In the source code package, “GCAM_Hydro.py” defines the main function that integrates all the modules shown in Figure 2.
+In the source code, “GCAM_Hydro.py” defines the main function that integrates all the modules shown in Figure 2.
 “Test.py” is the executable Python file connecting “config.ini” and “GCAM_Hydro.py”.
 Thus, a simulation can be executed with a simple command:

 `$ python test.py`

-To simplify the how-to-run process for the users, the full package also has separated the input package from the code package.
+To simplify the how-to-run process for the users, the full model also has separated the input package from the code package.
 The input package provides:
 1. Climate data files, which constitute the major user controlled inputs, include three netcdf files for precipitation, temperature and daily maximum temperature range.
 The data is stored in a matrix format with the dimensions of 67420 rows and number-of-months columns.
 2. Harmonized gridded global data maps and other parameter data files required, which can be modified or replaced by the user easily.
 3. Example data files of other models for comparison in diagnostics.